merzsielen/Mandalin/docs/outline.md

  biomes, and various features which inform the evolution of peoples and cultures across the globe.

+ We want to avoid creating another game in which the central goal is to craft the most efficient engine of production, the pitfall of most 4X games.
+If a player wants to command a few steppe nomads on the fringes of a larger empire, we want them to be able to do so, to enjoy doing so.
+Of course, this shouldn't come at the expense of the enjoyment of those who wish to play expansive empires.
+In *Mandalin*, it will just be much harder to build China or Rome.
+Furthermore, we will be motivated by a certain mantra imported from the *Dwarf Fortress* community: losing should be fun.

 ## Philosophy
  *Mandalin* is first and foremost intended as a simulator of history.
 This is an impossible task.